wtz1/s4ecg/README.md

-# S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models
+# S4ECG: Exploring the impact of long-range interactions for arrhythmia prediction

 Welcome to the official GitHub repository for the paper "[S4ECG: Exploring the impact of long-range interactions for arrhythmia prediction]".
 If you consider this repository useful for you research, we would appreciate a citation of our preprint.